-The terms of a forbearance agreement vary amongst lenders.
+The terms of a mortgage forbearance agreement vary amongst lenders.
 It is also dependent on your financial situation.
-You may have to pay additional costs on top of your payments to get current with your mortgage.
+You may have to pay additional costs on top of your payments to get current with your mortgage over time.
 Keep in mind your mortgage payment includes your principal, interest, taxes, and insurance.

 What you need to know about mortgage forbearance

 While a forbearance program might give you temporary breathing room with your finances, you want to keep the following in mind: